Talentica/HungryHippos/Readme.md

-## This readme contains prerequisite and basic installation guilelines along with end to end execution of Hingry Hippos application.
+## This readme contains prerequisite and basic installation guilelines along with end to end execution of HungryHippos application.

 ## Prerequisite